Great to have you here, Rush Limbo and the EIB Network, the distinguished and prestigious Limbo Institute for Advanced Conservative Studies.

 Can I tell you what's really happening with all this?

-you keep asking me, why the country club Republicans and the Blue Bloods and the Liberal Rockefeller Republicans, why do they want to control the parts?
+You keep asking me, why the country club Republicans and the Blue Bloods and the Liberal Rockefeller Republicans, why do they want to control the parts?

 Follow the money, folks.

-You ever heard of K Street?
+You ever heard of K-Street?

-You ever heard of lobbyists' special interests and all this sort of stuff?
+You ever heard of lobbyists, special interests, and all this sort of stuff?

 Look, Washington Republicans and Washington Democrats have a lot in common.

-And that is an agreement to sort of trade off on who runs the town every now and then.
+And that is an agreement to sort of trade off on who runs the town every now and then so that both sides get to dip both hands in all the pockets that they can.

 You and I are not of Washington.

-You and I we don't get to pal around with lobbyists.
+You and I, we don't get to pal around with lobbyists.

-We're not special interest.
+We're not special interests.

 They do.